styleguidist/react-styleguidist/docs/Configuration.md

 Type: `Boolean`, default: `true`

-Toggle sidebar initially.
-Sidebar is being hidden when opening components or examples in the isolation mode even if this value is set to `true`.
+Toggle sidebar visibility.
+Sidebar will be hidden when opening components or examples in isolation mode even if this value is set to `true`.
 When set to `false`, sidebar will always be hidden.

 #### `skipComponentsWithoutExample`